akeesari/anjikeesari/docs/f1-visa.md

     - Application Deadline: Deadlines for summer semester applications can fall anywhere from December to March, depending on the institution and the programs offered.
     - Semester Start: The summer semester typically starts in May or June.

 It's important to note that these timeframes are general guidelines, and specific dates can vary between institutions.
-Additionally, certain programs, especially competitive ones or those with specific admission requirements, might have different deadlines or timelines.
+Also, certain programs, especially competitive ones or those with specific admission requirements, might have different deadlines or timelines.

 Always check the official website of the institution you're interested in for the most up-to-date and accurate information regarding admission dates and deadlines for your intended program.
 It's also advisable to start your application process well in advance to ensure you have enough time to gather all the required materials and meet the deadlines.